Open Source at StackHPC

 If you would like to know more about what Azimuth can do, please see the Azimuth user documentation.

 Azimuth acts as an OpenStack client, similar to the CLI and Horizon.
-So if you have access to an OpenStack cloud that passes the refstack conformance tests, you can try Azimuth on your own cloud.
+So if you have access to an OpenStack cloud that passes the RefStack conformance tests, you can try Azimuth on your own cloud.

 Ansible, Packer, Terraform and Helm